-Baingan Bharta is a super delicious smoky eggplant recipe from India.
-This vegan recipe is a must-try even by those who don't like eggplants.
+Baingan Bharta is an Indian-style roasted eggplant dish that is loved for its delicious smoky flavor.
+This Indian eggplant recipe is a must-try even by those who don't like eggplants.

-In the very beginning of starting this blog, I shared the recipe of a Vegan Arabic side dish-Baba Ganoush.
+At the very beginning of starting this blog, I shared the recipe of a Vegan Arabic side dish-Baba Ganoush.
 It soon became one of the most popular recipes on my blog.

-I mentioned in that post that when I tasted Baba Ganoush for the first time, I didn't like it much as I grew up eating a similar Indian dish- Baingan Bharta.
+I have mentioned in that post that when I tasted Baba Ganoush for the first time, I didn't like it much as I grew up eating a similar Indian dish- Baingan Bharta.

 In India also it's one of the favorite vegetarian recipes of many eggplant haters.

 To make Punjabi style baingan ka bharta you will need the following ingredients:

 - Garlic: Generally, a lot of ginger and garlic are added to baingan bharta but you can adjust the quantity depending upon your taste.

 - Mustard oil/ any other cooking like olive or canola oil.
 Don't use coconut oil in bharta.

 - Seasoning: Cumin seeds, red chili powder, coriander powder, salt, turmeric powder.